 It is for this

 reason that I consider the information on this page most important for establishing factual truth.
 Without knowing the correct month and year of Israel's exodus from Egypt then the entire chronology will be in error.
 After ten years of research I am confident I have found the correct month and year of Israel's exodus from Egypt.
-Most Christians have been erroneously taught that Israel's exodus from Egypt was close to the time of the spring equinox on March 20/21.
+Most Christians have been erroneously taught that Israel's exodus from Egypt was close to the time of the spring equinox on March 20/21 about 1450 BC.
 However upon close examination of the time factors concerning the seventh plague when the flax and barley crops were destroyed, the month of February proves to be the correct month for the exodus.
 The tenth and final plague happened about seven days after the seventh plague.
 I place Israel's exodus date from Egypt on February 27/28th in 1559 BC.
 Unfortunetly most Christians are not yet aware that there are specific years in the history of Israel that God does not count in His calendar of redemption.
 This is why I Kings 6:1 tells us there was only 480 years (years of redemption), between the Exodus from Egypt until King Solomon's 4th year when temple construction began.
 In fact there was exactly 592 historical years between the Exodus until Solomon's 4th year when temple construction began.
 This fact is validated in Acts chapter 13 verses 16-22 where Paul discourses about the history of Israel being about 592 years.
-During the period of the Judges there was 6 periods of uncounted time totaling 111 years when Israel did evil in the sight of the Lord and therefor God punished Isreal for a total of 111 years while Israel was subject to enemy nations.
+During the period of the Judges there was 6 periods of uncounted time totaling 111 years when Israel did evil in the sight of the Lord and God punished Isreal for a total of 111 years while Israel was subject to enemy nations.
 There are a number of different factors from which I concluded Friday, February 27/28th as the Exodus date.
 Among those factors are the following:

 The first Passover foreshadowed the coming Messiah's death and triumph over sin.
 The day of Jesus last supper with the disciples had to be Thursday evening for he was crucified on preparation day (Friday).
 After his betrayal by Judas it was cold (Peter warmed himself by the fire in the courtyard).
 I place the crucifixion of Jesus on Friday the fourteenth day of Nisan, February 21, in 31AD.
 Likewise the Israelites under Moses also partook of the first Passover on a Thursday evening with the Exodus following the next day, Friday, February 27/28, in 1559 BC.